-- a) a complaint is an expression of dissatisfaction about how you have been treated, something the University has done or not done, or about the standard of service provided by or behalf of the University.
-When considering making a complaint you should compare your experience against what the University undertook to provide, or what you might reasonably have expected, and consider how your expectations were not met.
-A complaint is also the vehicle to express concerns about the supervision received.
-Such complaints should be lodged as soon as possible in order that appropriate actions may be taken, and in any event, before any assessment.
-Complaints usually involve seeking an identifiable outcome to resolve the issue.
-Academic remedy is possible as an outcome if it is proven that you have been academically disadvantaged as a result of unsatisfactory treatment or service by the University you should not be required to submit a separate academic appeal in order to obtain such a remedy; - b) a complaint of misconduct by a fellow student is treated as an allegation of misconduct under the Student Disciplinary Procedure (Section 3 of this Handbook).
+- b) a complaint of misconduct by a fellow student is treated as an allegation of misconduct under the Student Disciplinary Procedure (Section 3 of this Handbook).
 Reports of misconduct and other unacceptable behaviour can be made via the University's reporting tool.
-Reporting students do not have the right to appeal the outcome of disciplinary action, but if they are dissatisfied with the University's consideration of the allegation, they may, upon conclusion of proceedings, submit a complaint about the handling of the matter in line with this procedure; - an academic appeal is a questioning of a decision made by an Examiner.
+Reporting students do not have the right to appeal the outcome of disciplinary action, but if they are dissatisfied with the University's consideration of the allegation, they may, upon conclusion of proceedings, submit a complaint about the handling of the matter in line with this procedure; - c) an academic appeal is a questioning of a decision made by an Examiner.
 You may not question the assessment decision of the Examiners but if you feel that there was an error in procedure or Examiners did not have all the information available that they should have, this might be the basis of an appeal.
 See Annexes 1, 2 or 3 of the 'Handbook of Student Regulations (Research)'; - d) sometimes several issues may be involved such that it is not immediately clear whether the case should be dealt with as a complaint or an appeal.
-Should this be the case staff and students should consult the Student Complaints Manager or the Student Appeals and Complaints Manager for guidance.
+Should this be the case staff and students should consult the Student Casework, Conduct and Community Manager or the Student Appeals and Complaints Manager for guidance.
 Sometimes it becomes apparent during investigation that the case needs to be reclassified.
 Should this happen, the implications of the reclassification will be explained to you, but the University's decision on how to proceed will be final.